 What are the nutrients found in Wheat Dosa?

-All this while, we praised the wheat dosa for the goodness it has and its nutritional composition.
+All this while, we praised the wheat dosa for its goodness it and its nutritional composition.
 Now, let us have an in-depth look at what these good components make the wheat dosa so great for health.

 The table listed below shows the nutritional composition of one wheat dosa.
 It mentions the different nutrients found and their respective quantities available per dosa.